 Scheduling your orthognathic surgery will take some time.
 Your dentist, orthodontist and OMS will work together to determine whether you are a candidate for corrective jaw, or orthognathic, surgery.
 The OMS determines which corrective jaw surgical procedure is appropriate and performs the actual surgery.
-It is important to understand that your treatment, which will probably include orthodontics before and after surgery, may take several years to complete.
+It is important to understand that your treatment, which will include orthodontics before and after surgery, may take several years to complete.
 Your OMS and orthodontist understand that this is a long-term commitment for you and your family, and will try to realistically estimate the time required for your treatment.
-Pre-operative preperations will begin approximately 12 months prior to your anticipated surgery date.
+Pre-operative preparations will begin approximately 12 months prior to your anticipated surgery date.
 Appointments will be made for consultative visits and for any necessary pre-operative records.

 Generally speaking, this type of surgery is covered by insurance only in cases of medical necessity such as speech, breathing or eating difficulties, weight loss, and/or sleep apnea.
 In order to determine whether your insurance company will cover this surgery, we will attempt to pre-authorize the procedure(s) prior to surgery.
 Pre-authorizing this type of surgery is a challenging process which requires the submission of medical records, professional letters of medical necessity, radiographs and photographs.
 Pre-Authorization can take anywhere from 15-90 days to complete depending on your insurance company.
 However, if we may need to file an appeal, that process could take an additional 60 days.